 This article will delve deeper into the 11 benefits of using heatmap tools and explain why their implementation is increasing.
 By the end of this post, you will understand why startups and corporate businesses should consider heatmap software an integral piece of kit and the best tool for the job.

 Website heatmap tools are methods or specific software clarifying how to improve customer interaction with each web page of your website.
 These tools present a color-coded graphical report which signifies your landing pages’ hot and cold spots.

 Heatmap apps are great at generating a visual report representing website visitors’ activity.
 For example, you can see where your visitors click and which pages they visit more frequently than others using heatmap software.

 You can also use heatmaps to identify the web pages and the elements on those pages that get no clicks.
 At present, these are the most efficient tools for deriving this data.

 Heatmaps also track mouse movements to showcase where visitors often click or have their cursor placed when browsing your website.
 Finally, consider heatmaps similar to GPS devices that tag all website visitors and monitor and record their movements.

 The colors make the reports very easy to read since they visualize the so-called temperature values of each website page.
-Red and orange mark the areas that users frequently interact with, whereas green and blue highlight areas or elements with the least user interaction potential.
+Red and orange mark the areas users frequently interact with, whereas green and blue highlight areas or elements with the least user interaction potential.

-How Do Website Heatmap Tools Work?
+How to Do Website Heatmap Tools Work?

 Heatmapping isn’t a new phenomenon by any means.
 It has been part of website optimization accreditation, CRO courses, and online marketing certification programs for a long time.
 Heatmap tools are used in data processing and representation and are great at visualizing complex data because they are easy to read and understand, unlike charts and tables.